A look at Moi’s final resting place

 The burial site had been identified by the former Head of State during the burial of his wife Lena in line with Kalenjin traditions.

-And as the grave diggers shoved the black soil from the grave with brand new spades, some few meters from the site, a committee organising the burial of Mzee Moi and top security officers were briefing Interior Principal Secretary Karanja Kibicho on the progress.
+And as those digging the grave shoved the black soil from the grave with brand new spades, some few meters from the site, a committee organising the burial of Mzee Moi and top security officers were briefing Interior Principal Secretary Karanja Kibicho on the progress.

 NO RESTRICTION